 Stephen Ewart, one of our top fencers, who has made both the US Cadet and Junior team, has been an important mentor.
 He is now at Notre Dame, but he always finds us at NACs and checks in with Staff, offering advice and encouragement.
 Recently at a NAC, Staff was really struggling in his Division 1 pool.
 He was getting emotional, frustrated and upset, and his fencing was suffering for it.
 Stephen pulled up a chair strip-side next to Tigran, and sat through the next three bouts, encouraging him, joking with him, offering pointers.
 He got him out of his head, and, between him and Tigran, Stafford made it out of pools.

-At tournaments, Stafford has witnessed the camaraderie between the older fencers who have by now traveled to other countries together, fought each other on the strip too many times to count.
-And he wants to be a part of that.
+At tournaments, Stafford has witnessed the camaraderie between the older fencers who by now have traveled to other countries together, fought each other on the strip too many times to count.
+He wants to be a part of that.
 Now that Stafford is 15, and has been competing for a while, his circle of fencing friends has widened.
-And they come by and watch him fence and cheer him on and he does the same.
-These boys will be friends for a long time, they will travel, eat, play, fence, and go to college together.
-Whether they know it or not, in my book, they are on Team Stafford.
-Just as he is on theirs.
+At tournaments, his friends come by and watch him fence and cheer him on and he does the same.
+These boys will be friends for a long time.
+They will travel, eat, play, fence, and go to college together.
+Whether they know it or not, in my book, they are on Team Stafford, just as he is on theirs.

 Medical Team Members